amab8901/printc/README.md

     }
 }
 ```
-I tried to play around with this code for educational purposes, using two different approaches: `println!` and `dbg!`.
+In an attempt to understand the code, you may try to play around with it for educational purposes, using two different approaches: `println!` and `dbg!`.
 In both cases, I modified only the `main` function as follows:

 ### `println!` approach
 Messy input: